-A. The design approach to each property should begin with the premise that the features of historic and architectural significance described in the Study Committee report must be preserved.
-In general, this tends to minimize the exterior alterations that will be allowed.

-- C. Whenever possible, deteriorated material or architectural features should be repaired rather than replaced or removed. - D. When replacement of architectural features is necessary, it should be based on physical or documentary evidence of the original or later important features. - E. Whenever possible, new materials should match the material being replaced with respect to their physical properties, design, color, texture and other visual qualities.
+- A. The design approach to each property should begin with the premise that the features of historic and architectural significance described in the Study Committee report must be preserved.
+In general, this tends to minimize the exterior alterations that will be allowed. - C. Whenever possible, deteriorated material or architectural features should be repaired rather than replaced or removed. - D. When replacement of architectural features is necessary, it should be based on physical or documentary evidence of the original or later important features. - E. Whenever possible, new materials should match the material being replaced with respect to their physical properties, design, color, texture and other visual qualities.
 The use of imitation replacement materials is discouraged. - F. The Commission will give design review priority to those portions of the property which are visible from public ways or those portions which it can be reasonably inferred may be visible in the future.

 The addition was not discussed in the Form B. Material will be removed from the building to accommodate the new addition with the LULA.
-There will be no replacement of materials although the Palladian window stored since 1986 will be reinstalled somewhere on the building per MHC Preservation Restriction.
+The existing Westwood Road entry was constructed circa 1980 and is not original to the building.
+There will be no replacement of materials although the Palladian window stored since 1986 will be reinstalled somewhere on the building per MHC Preservation Restriction at a later date.
 The new materials will be traditional.
-These consist of wood clapboard, casings and other trim elements.
-There is no clapboard on the brick building currently.
+These consist of brick, cast stone, glass, wood clapboard, casings and other trim elements.
+There is no clapboard on the brick building currently and will help to serve to differentiate the old from the new.
 The addition is visible from the right of way.